frequently asked questions.

 How long does the editing process take?

-My editing process can take between one and five days depending on the size of the property and the number of photographs.
-The refined post-production process to achieve a consistent result across a gallery of photographs often goes unnoticed, but is incredibly important to the quality range of the images.
+My editing process can take one to five days, depending on the size of the property and the number of photographs.
+The refined post-production process to achieve a consistent result across a gallery of pictures often goes unnoticed but is incredibly important to the quality range of the images.
 After all, you can’t rush a perfectionist!
-The length of the turnaround process depends not only on the size of the project but how many other active projects I have on, your editing requirements and how quickly you can get back to me with feedback.
+The length of the turnaround process depends not only on the project size but also on how many other active projects I have, your editing requirements and how quickly you can get back to me with feedback.

 pricing.